Genco Shipping & Trading Limited (GNK)'s Financial Results Comparing With Golden Ocean Group Limited (NASDAQ:GOGL) | New Business Observer

 Liquidity

-The next table highlights the shown recommendations and ratings for Genco Shipping & Trading Limited and Golden Ocean Group Limited.
+The table given features the ratings and recommendations for Genco Shipping & Trading Limited and Golden Ocean Group Limited.

 |Sell Ratings